christorreed/ReeditShipManagement/README.md

 # Quick Start Guide

-RSM does a lot, so it can be daunting at first, but it's easy once you know the basics.
-Let's cover them now...
+RSM does a lot, so it can be daunting at first, but it's easy once you know the basics...

 ## Setting Up

-So you have a pretty new ship...
-We'll run RSM in a minute, but first let's do a few preperation steps to make it easy...
+Before we run the init command to setup the ship, let's do a few preperation steps to make it easy...

+* **Install HudLcd Plugin**
+	* I recommend installing the HudLcd plugin.
+	* RSM is designed to work with HudLcd and will automatically set it up for you.
+* **Prepare your LCDs:**
+	* RSM outputs a range of data that is available on LCD blocks including hudlcd support.
+	* There are lots of ways to set this up, but let's try out the default option first.
+This will work better if you install the hudlcd plugin first.
+	* Place 5 LCDs and name them `..[RSM].HUD1` to `..[RSM].HUD5`.
+Again, trust me, this will make sense shortly...
+	* RSM will also configure an LCD name `[EFC]` with hudlcd if you have one.
 * **Name your lights:**
 	* Simply make sure the word `interior` is contained within the name of all interior lights, and NOT for exterior lights.
 * **Prepare for mass renaming:**